Progression of the bench press world record

 Bench press world records are the international records in bench press across the years, regardless of weight class or governing organization, for bench pressing on the back without using a bridge technique.

 The advent of bench press shirts, which support the lifter's shoulders and provide upward force, have increased records significantly since 1985.
 As of 2023, the world record bench press without any equipment ("raw") was set by American Julius Maddox at 782.6 lb, surpassing his previous record of 770 lb.

 The current world record (equipped, with shirt) is held by American Jimmy Kolb established on July 29th, 2023, at the 2023 IPA Tristar Bash meet, when he successfully locked out 1401 lb, beating the previous record by 51 lb.

-The women's equipped bench press record belongs to Avory Brown, from New Zealand, who lifted 317.5 kg (700 lb) (2023, IPL standards), and the raw bench press record belongs to April Mathis from the United States, who lifted 457.4 lb (2016, Southern Powerlifting Federation standards).
+The women's equipped bench press record belongs to Ashleigh Hoeta, from New Zealand, who lifted 317.5 kg (2023, IPL standards), and the raw bench press record belongs to April Mathis from the United States, who lifted 457.4 lb (2016, Southern Powerlifting Federation standards).